phalcon-orphanage/docs/en/reference/validation.rst

         }
     }

-The method getMessages() can be overriden in a validation class to replace/translate the default messages generated automatically by the validators:
+The getMessages() method can be overriden in a validation class to replace/translate the default messages generated by the validators:

 .. code-block:: php